zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 Use the `query` method to get the details embedded in the token.
 These details include creation time of the token, expiration time of the token, and the user who the token is issued to.

-To use this method, call the method from your API.
+Call the `query` method from your API in the following format:

 ```java
 ZaasToken query(String token) throws ZaasClientException;